The Bulimba Heritage Trail - A Stroll Through Bulimba's Rich History

 Stop 10: Last stop is Reservoir House, a former house built into a large concrete structure with a reservoir at the top.
 This innovative structure is worth the climb to see.

-Once you’re done, we recommend walking to Oxford Street to check out some local shops and cafés for some delicious food after an insightful and informative walk-in Bulimba Heritage Trail.
+Once you’re done, we recommend walking to Oxford Street to check out some local shops and cafés for some delicious food after an insightful walk through the Bulimba Heritage Trail.
 If you love Bulimba, check out our post about Bulimba’s history.